Installation

 • Configuration scripts used to set up and manage the service.

-At minimum, you need to install the p4-server package.
-To install a different package, substitute its name for p4-server in the commands below.
+At minimum, you must install the p4-server package.
+To install a different package, substitute its name for p4-server in the commands that follow.

 Package signing key

-• YUM repositories with packages for Red Hat Enterprise Linux/CentOS
+• YUM repositories with packages for Red Hat Enterprise Linux (including RHEL 10.x) and CentOS.

 The Perforce Linux package signing key originally expired on 14 August 2023 and has been renewed until 11 June 2026 (UTC).
 Package managers do not allow installation using an expired key.
 To ensure you have the renewed key, follow the instructions at Perforce Packages.